 SWAH:2001 Intermediate Swahili I 4 s.h.

 Development of language skills and intercultural understanding; use simple conversation for everyday life topics, language use for daily basis needs using familiar topics, maintain conversation on simple and relevant topics, and exchange information about subjects of interest; students compare discussions and conversations to their own experiences, read literary texts and biographies, and watch video clips, movies, and documentaries to compare and relate the culture to their own backgrounds.
 Requirements: SWAH:1002.
-GE: World Languages Second Level Proficiency.
+GE: World Languages Third Level Proficiency.

 SWAH:2002 Intermediate Swahili II 4 s.h.